peak-gao/code-notes/JavaScript/js-notes-mini-1.md

     - if a variable cannot be found in the immediate scope, Engine consults the next outer containing scope, continuing until found or until the outermost (aka, global) scope has been reached
 - JavaScript has function-based scope
     - **each function you declare creates a bubble for itself, but no other structures create their own scope bubbles**
+    - Function scope encourages the idea that all variables belong to the function, and can be used and reused throughout the entirety of the function (and indeed, accessible even to nested scopes)
  - **Lexical Scope** (as opposed to Dynamic Scope) - is by far the most common, used by the vast majority of programming languages and is the scope JavaScript applies
     - In JS, each function gets its own scope
     - Only code inside that function can access that function's scoped variables